 Civil War is the third of the Captain America films, following Captain America: The First Avenger (2011) and Captain America: The Winter Soldier (2014).
 That said, Civil War ends up being less Captain America 3 than it does The Avengers 3.
 What we have is essentially an Avengers film in all but name.
 There are certain bits of the Captain America mythos that are present – in particular, the expansion of the Winter Soldier storyline and reintroduction of Bucky, as well as the start of his relationship with Peggy Carter’s daughter Sharon.
 More than that though, the film offers a wide line-up of Avengers characters, as well as the introduction of others that have not been part of the action before.

 The film mounts an impressive line-up of characters from the Marvel Cinematic Universe.
 We get all the familiar ones from Captain America, Iron Man, Black Widow, Hawkeye, The Falcon and War Machine.
 There is the omission of some regulars such as Thor, The Hulk and Nick Fury – apparently because Nick Fury added nothing to the story, while the others made the battle too powerful.
 Paul Rudd’s Ant Man, who appeared only a few months earlier, makes his debut as a member of The Avengers and we get to see him as Giant Man (which technically was an alternate guise adopted by Hank Pym as opposed to Scott Lang).
 Paul Bettany’s Vision and Elizabeth Olsen’s Wanda Maximoff/Scarlet Witch, both just introduced in Avengers: Age of Ultron (2015), are now full-fledged members of the group and we see the embryonic beginnings of the relationship between them that culminates in marriage according to comic-book canon.
 Chadwick Boseman turns up as Black Panther, who was the first ever Black superhero in 1966.
-(The film gives mention of his homeland of Wakanda, has his father T’Chaka killed and Wakanda is mentioned as the source of vibranium but oddly we get no explanation of Black Panther’s powers – although you can imagine that that was held over for the Black Panther standlone film that has been announced for 2018).
+(The film gives mention of his homeland of Wakanda, has his father T’Chaka killed and Wakanda is mentioned as the source of vibranium but oddly we get no explanation of Black Panther’s powers).
+Black Panther was granted his own film shortly after this with the massively successful Black Panther (2018).

 Where Captain America: Civil War is slightly less than a great Marvel film is much of what happens outside the action scenes.
 Take them out and it would be a fairly ordinary film.
 What made The Avengers work probably the best of all the Marvel films so far is that the camaraderie, humour and playoff between the characters made the film.
 The action element there was secondary to that and never anything truly earth-shattering.
 The Russo Brothers don’t quite seem to have their fingers on the pulse of what Joss Whedon did well – the humour and character interplay between the characters here is muted, apart from the scenes when Tom Holland’s Spider-Man enters the show – and mostly the superheroics are left to carry the film.